garrett-kirsch/hugo-mock-landing-page-domain-name/README.md

 This is NOT a real landing page.
 The "mock" should be a key give-away.
 I would not want to embarras my former colleagues by associating them with this.

 This is simply a project to get to know hugo a bit better.
 The product features I talk about are still valid though.

+## Autodeploy Feature

+This version of my website autodeploys the changes that I make to the main branch when I push them to git.
+The script that does this is contained in a yaml file provided by my professor, Jérémie Lumbroso: .github/workflows/gh-pages-deployment.yaml.

+Another thing of note: peaceiris' open source work is used in this workflow, so credit should go to him for the amazing work he's done.